The Symbolism of Kneeling

-Throughout history, humankind has employed various gestures and postures as symbols of their reverence and subservience to the Divine.
+Throughout history, humankind has employed various gestures and postures as symbols of its reverence and subservience to the Divine.
 Among these gestures, kneeling stands out as prevalent in many of the world’s religions, a physical gesture that expresses submission, humility, and reverence to a higher power.

 Kneeling is also a common gesture of respect in many cultures, beyond its religious context.
-We kneel before royalty, dignitaries, and other people who we hold in high esteem.
+We kneel before royalty, dignitaries, and other people whom we hold in high esteem.
 In this way, kneeling can be seen as a way of showing our gratitude and appreciation for the gifts and blessings that we have received.

 Kneeling can also be a powerful way to connect with our inner peace and to find strength and clarity.
 There are many different ways to kneel in prayer, but there is no right or wrong way to kneel, as long as the gesture is made from a place of genuine humility and reverence.